5 SANE Diet Review(s) + Making the SANE Diet Work for You

 So what exactly IS setpoint weight?

-Setpoint weight is that level of fat your body works to maintain regardless of how many calories you consume or what type of diets you try.
+Setpoint weight is the level of fat your body works to maintain regardless of how many calories you consume or what type of diets you try.
+It’s the weight your body hovers around, within a 10-15 pound range.
 Your body is designed to automatically stabilize your weight the same way it automatically stabilizes your body temperature and blood pressure.
 With respect to your weight, your brain, digestive system, and hormones talk to each other through several feedback loops to synchronize the activities that automatically maintain body fat at a specified level (setpoint weight).

 The only way you can permanently lose weight is to lower your setpoint weight.
 Losing weight will then be effortless.

-Christine’s SANE Diet review is a powerful testament to how effective lowering your setpoint weight is to permanent weight loss.
+Christine’s SANE Diet review is a powerful testament to how effective lowering your setpoint weight is for permanent weight loss.

 She went in search of real, workable answers to her weight issues.
 One day, she started listening to Jonathan Bailor’s podcast, called the Smarter Science of Slim.
 Jonathan Bailor is the author of The New York Times bestseller, The Calorie Myth, and the creator of the SANE Diet.
 As she was listening to the podcast, Christine says, “things started to click.”